 There are qualities you might want your partner to possess that you were unaware of until recently, aside from someone who is unfazed with your limitations.

 For instance, if you enjoy being silly and making jokes, you will need someone who laughs at your silly jokes, doesn’t get offended easily, and isn’t afraid of joining you in your goofiness, yet can also call you out when necessary.
 Ideally, someone who complements your personality.

-Over the years, I have learned to not settle when it comes to finding that special person.
+Over the years, I have learned not to settle when it comes to searching for that special someone.
 Unlike my younger self, I can now distinguish what I want and don’t want in a man.
-Getting to that point, it took a lot of endless swiping, meaningless conversations and a ton of disappointments, all necessary, which led me to grow as a person.
-Each person that comes into our life has something to teach us whether or not the experience was good or not so good.
-One thing that I’ve learned is to have expectations.
-For example, I enjoy laughing and busting your chops if the person can’t handle that then the relationship wouldn’t work.
-You shouldn’t stop making jokes or being your silly self just to be liked.
-There are many people out there like ice cream flavors and you will come across someone who is going to appreciate your uniqueness and find it lovely.
-Lowering your expectations might be convenient in the short-run, but definitely not in the long-run.
+Getting to that point took a lot of endless swiping, meaningless conversations, and a ton of disappointments, all of which were necessary and led me to grow as a person.
+Each person who enters our life has something to teach us, whether the experiences lived were good or not.

 One thing I’ve learned is the importance of having expectations.
 For example, I enjoy laughing and playful banter; if someone can’t handle that, then the relationship wouldn’t work.
 You shouldn’t stop making jokes or being your authentic, silly self just to be liked.
 Just as there are many different ice cream flavors, you will eventually encounter someone who appreciates your uniqueness and finds it endearing.